erikng/blog.eriknicolasgomez.com/_posts/2018-03-26-macOS testing tricks reusing base images and obtaining a root shell prior to SetupAssistant with LanguageChooser.md

 ![AutoDMG - Custom Image](/images/2018/03/custom_image.png)

+This custom image now allowed me to boot into the LanguageChooser rather than booting directly into SetupAssistant

 ## macOS testing trick 3 - Using vfuse templates to create a DEP capable VM with a pre-allocated snapshot
 Now that I had a custom image, I needed to pass that onto one of my favorite tools, [vfuse](https://github.com/chilcote/vfuse).